ime01/LocationTrackingApp/README.md

 # LocationTrackingApp
-A Location tracking app built with Mvvm pattern utilizing FusedLocationProvider with livedata for direct observation and updating of user location utilizes a MapView to display the users Location images below
+A Location tracking app built with Mvvm pattern,

+utilizing FusedLocationProvider with livedata for direct observation and updating of user location,

+utilizes a MapView to display the users Location,

+images below

 ![Screenshot_2021-03-12-20-20-55](https://user-images.githubusercontent.com/44091450/111009664-21ed8e80-8349-11eb-938c-e3751ff4e058.png)